massimobonanni/AZ-203-DevelopingSolutionsforMicrosoftAzure/Instructions/Labs/AZ-203_05_lab_ak.md

     1. In the **Size** section, select the **Change size** link.

-    1. On the **Change container size** blade, perform the following actions:
+    1. From the **Change container size** blade, perform the following actions:

         1. In the **Number of CPU cores** text box, enter **1**.